Penheaded

 Google goes Bing

 Well, sorta.
 These backgrounds can be seen as a reaction.
-The high quality photographic backgrounds of Bing have gotten a very positive response: We like the embedded links.
+The high quality photographic backgrounds of Bing have gotten a very positive response: We like the

 Process obsessed on Twitter